edemking/az-cars-backend/PUSH_NOTIFICATIONS_SETUP.md

 - They've been outbid
 - An auction they're participating in is ending soon
 - They win or lose an auction
+- A new auction is created (sent to all users with notification tokens)

 ## Setup